severinlindenmann/W.MDSE_VSGIS06.F2481/README.md

 # W.MDSE_VSGIS06.F2481: Nextbike Luzern Analytics Tool

+## Disclaimer

+Before attempting to run this project, it is crucial to have the Shared Mobility data available.
+This involves crawling the necessary data and subsequently uploading it into Google BigQuery.
+The application's functionality heavily relies on accessing this dataset from BigQuery.
+Failure to properly set up the dataset in BigQuery will result in the inability to run this project effectively.

 ## Overview

 This project is a Streamlit-based web application designed for the visual analysis of Nextbike shared mobility data in Luzern.
 Developed by Severin Lindenmann for the B.Sc.
 Mobility, Data Science, and Economics program at Hochschule Luzern, it leverages public data to offer insights into the distribution and accessibility of Nextbike stations across the city.
 Through interactive maps and metrics, users can explore various geographical features such as station locations, district boundaries, river proximity, and more.